-The Library has created the Open Scholarship Award to recognize faculty members who are committed to exploring the opportunities afforded by the global shift toward an open ecosystem of scholarly research and teaching.
+The Library has created the Open Scholarship Award to recognize faculty members and instructional staff who are committed to exploring the opportunities afforded by the global shift toward an open ecosystem of scholarly research and teaching.
 This non-monetary award is awarded by the Library during Open Access Week every year in which appropriate candidates are nominated.

 Eligibility for 2021

 To be eligible for the prize, candidates must:

-- be full-time and part-time faculty members affiliated with the University of Ottawa;
+- be full-time or part-time faculty members or instructional staff affiliated with the University of Ottawa;

 - have produced the work under consideration recently (e.g. within the last year);

 - have the support of one peer for their nomination;

 - submit their nomination form online by October 20, 2021.
 The nomination form is now closed.